-NTU-Nephelometric Turbidity Units:

-A measure of particles in water that make it appear cloudy.

-A required process intended to reduce the level pCi/L-picoCuries per liter: A measure of radioactivity.
+NTU-Nephelometric Turbidity Units: A measure of particles in water that make it appear cloudy. pCi/L-picoCuries per liter: A measure of radioactivity.

-The level of a contaminant in drinking water below

-which there is no known or expected risk to health.
-PHGs are set by the California EPA. ppb: Parts per billion or micrograms per liter (μg/L).
+PHG-Public Health Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+PHGs are set by the California EPA. ppb: Parts per billion or micrograms per liter (μ g/L).